Metsker/smart-favorites-v2/README.md

 ## Usage

 - Open the window with Window >> Favorites
-- "FavoritesData" asset will be created at the project root, it contains plugin's settings and save data, you can change it's location freely
+- "FavoritesData" asset will be created at the project root, it contains plugin's settings and save data, you can change its location freely
 - Add a favorites list with the +
 - Remove a favorites list with the -
 - Rename a favorites list with the pen icon at the right of the name